The Ultimate Dry Rub for Ribs

 Using this spice rub

-If you’re using this rub on ribs you’ll want to apply a nice even coating all over the slab.
-The best way to do this is by using a rub shaker from a height of around 12 inches, as this allows the rub particles to separate entirely before hitting the meat, giving you an even coating so every mouthful tastes the same.
+If you’re using this rub on ribs, you’ll want to apply a nice, even coating all over the slab.
+The best way to do this is by using a rub shaker from a height of around 12 inches.
+This allows the rub particles to separate entirely before hitting the meat, giving you an even coating so every mouthful tastes the same.

 You can use this rib rub on any of our pork rib recipes, or any pork recipe for that matter.
 Here are a few you could try it out on: